 Business Risks

-The JAL Group is exposed to the following principal risks due to the nature of its business activities, centered on the scheduled air transportation business and non-scheduled air transportation business.
-The JAL Group has defined risk in the Fundamental Policy on JAL Group Management as a condition with the probability of causing serious losses, obstacles that may negatively impact business effectiveness and efficiency, reliability of financial statements,, legal compliance and asset preservation, external factors such as market changes, epidemics, earthquakes and terrorism, and a condition in the course of business that may impede the achievement of monthly targets of the Group, and our companies and organizations.
-To maintain business continuity and build business resilience as an airline group, we will conduct appropriate risk management.
+The JAL Group is exposed to the following principal risks due to the nature of its business activities, centered on the air transportation business.
+The JAL Group has defined risk in the Fundamental Policy on JAL Group Management as a condition with the probability of causing serious losses, obstacles that may negatively impact business effectiveness and efficiency, reliability of financial statements, legal compliance and asset preservation, also as external factors such as market changes, epidemics, earthquakes and terrorism, and as a condition in the course of business that may impede the achievement of targets of the Group, and our companies and organizations.
+To maintain business continuity as a risk resilient airline group, we will conduct appropriate risk management.
 We have established the Group Risk Management Council chaired by the President to oversee risks of the JAL Group, identify major risks that the Group is exposed to and manage the risks appropriately.
-In case of an incident that may adversely affect consolidated financial results, it responds in coordination with the Financial Risk Committee.
+In case of incidents that may adversely affect consolidated financial results, it deals with them in coordination with the Financial Risk Committee.

-Among statements relating to business status and financial status described in the Securities Report, the following risks are major risks that management perceives as likely to have a material impact on the financial position, business performance and cash flow of consolidated companies.
-However, the list is not exhaustive and the JAL Group may be affected by unforeseen risks not described below.
-This report also contains forward looking statements based on information available to the Company as of March 31, 2024.
+Among statements relating to business status and financial status described in the Securities Report, the major risks that the management perceives as likely to have a material impact on the financial position, business performance and cash flow of consolidated companies are as follows.
+However, the list is not comprehensive and the JAL Group may be affected by unforeseen risks not described below.
+This report also contains some forward-looking statements based on information available to the company as of March 31, 2025.

 ① Risks related to short-term impact on business performance

-The JAL Group operates the air transportation business in Japan and around the world.
-A global outbreak of an unknown disease such as COVID-19, which has been spreading around the world since the beginning of 2020, could bring about a sharp drop in air passenger demand due to restrictions on the movement of people to prevent infection, such as government-imposed travel restrictions and voluntary restraint from going out, and voluntary restraint from using aircraft by companies and passengers.
-As the Group’s air transportation business has a high proportion of fixed costs such as aircraft costs and personnel costs, a short-term sharp decline in demand could seriously affect the performance of air transport operators including the JAL Group.
+The JAL Group operates the air transportation business not only in Japan but also around the world.
+A global outbreak of an unknown disease such as COVID-19, which has been spreading around the world since the beginning of 2020, could bring about a sharp drop in air passenger demand due to restrictions on the movement of people to prevent infection, such as government-imposed travel restrictions and voluntary restraint to stay at home or from using aircraft by companies and passengers.

-② Risk related to medium- to long-term changes in the business environment
+② Risks related to medium- to long-term changes in the business environment

-Due to temporary restrictions on the movement of people caused by the spread of COVID-19, IT-driven remote work has proliferated in society.
-As a result of these changes in social and behavioral patterns, changes in business air travel demand may affect the business strategy of our air transport business.
+Due to temporary restrictions on the movement of people caused by the spread of pandemics, IT-driven remote work has proliferated in society.
+Changes in such societal norms and behavioral patterns may lead to shifts in demand for business travel using aircraft, which could eventually impact the business strategies of our air transportation business.

-The majority of JAL Group passengers use aircraft departing from or arriving at Haneda and Narita airports.
-Consequently, these airports play a vital role in our air transportation business.
-In addition, our Information System Center, which plays a key role in managing JAL Group flights, reservations and other services, and the Integrated Operations Control (IOC), which controls the global operation and scheduling of our fleet, are both located in the Tokyo area.
-Consequently, a major earthquake, volcanic eruption, or major typhoon in the Tokyo area could lead to the protracted closure of Haneda or Narita airports, while a fire, terrorist attack or other incident at these key facilities could lead to a prolonged outage of the Group’s information systems and operational capabilities, which would have a severe impact on the Group’s operations.
+The majority of JAL Group passengers use aircraft departing from or arriving at Haneda and Narita airports, making these airports exceptionally significant to the Group’s business.
+Additionally, our Information System Center, which plays a key role in managing JAL Group flights, reservations and other services, and the Integrated Operations Control (IOC), which controls the global operation and scheduling of our fleet, are both located in the Tokyo area.
+Consequently, a major earthquake, volcanic eruption, or major typhoon in the Tokyo area could lead to the protracted closure of Haneda or Narita airports, while a fire, terrorist attack or other incidents at these key facilities could lead to a prolonged outage of the Group’s information systems and operational capabilities, which would have a severe impact on the Group’s business operations.

-Therefore, in the FY2021-2025 JAL Group Medium Term Management Plan-Rolling Plan 2024 announced in March 2024, we have positioned the ESG strategy as the top of our management strategies for realizing the value creation and growth, and will accelerate efforts to solve social issues.
-The JAL Group aims to achieve net-zero CO2 emissions by 2050, and to achieve this, we will promote the upgrades to fuel-efficient aircraft, adopt innovative operational techniques, and procuring SAF (Sustainable Aviation Fuel) at stable and reasonable prices, as well as applying new technologies such as emissions trading and negative emissions (CO2 removal and capture).
+Therefore, in the FY2021-2025 JAL Group Medium Term Management Plan-Rolling Plan 2025 announced in March 2025, we have positioned the ESG strategy as the paramount component of our management strategies for realizing the value creation and growth, and will accelerate efforts to solve social issues.
+The JAL Group aims to achieve net-zero CO2 emissions by 2050, and to achieve this target, we will promote the upgrades to fuel-efficient aircraft, adopt innovative operational techniques, and procuring SAF (Sustainable Aviation Fuel) at stable and reasonable prices, as well as applying new technologies such as emissions trading and negative emissions (CO2 removal and capture).

 ① External Environment Risk

-The JAL Group’s air transportation business operates in Japan and markets worldwide.
-Air travel demand may be affected by global economy trends, terrorist attacks, regional conflicts, war and other events.
-In addition, the JAL Group’s services are partly dependent on maintenance companies, airport personnel, sky marshals, fuel suppliers, baggage handling companies, security companies, and other third parties, which could affect our business operations.
+The JAL Group’s air transportation business operates in Japan and across the globe.
+Air travel demand may be affected by global economic trends, terrorist attacks, regional conflicts, war and other events, potentially impacting the Group’s business performance.
+In addition, the JAL Group’s services are partly dependent on services provided by third parties, such as maintenance companies, airport personnel, sky marshals, fuel suppliers, baggage handling companies, security companies, and others.
+Any issues with the services provided by these third parties could influence the operation of the Group’s businesses.

 ② Competitive Risk

-Significant deterioration in this competitive climate and business environment could affect JAL Group’s operations.
+Significant changes in this competitive climate and business environment, as described above, could affect JAL Group’s operations and management.

-To reduce these risks, we will develop a system to monitor geopolitical risks, build good relationships with the relevant authorities and business partners, strengthen our product and service competitiveness, flexibly match demand and capacity, and manage contractors appropriately.
+To mitigate these risks, we have established systems to monitor geopolitical risks, foster positive relationships with the relevant authorities and business partners, enhance competitiveness in our products and services, implement flexible supply and demand adjustments, and ensure proper management of outsourced services.

 ① Fuel Price Fluctuation Risk

-Fluctuations in fuel prices have a significant impact on JAL Group’s business performance.
-We charge a fuel surcharge to partly cover the impact of higher fuel prices, but fuel price fluctuations are not immediately reflected in the fuel surcharge and it is inappropriate to ask customers to cover the entire increase in fuel prices.
+The JAL Group’s business performance is significantly affected by fluctuations in fuel prices.
+We charge a fuel surcharge to partly cover the impact of higher fuel prices, but fuel price fluctuations are not immediately reflected in the fuel surcharge and it is difficult to pass on the entire increased costs to customers.
 We also use crude oil hedging transactions to mitigate the risk of fuel price volatility.
 However, a drop in oil prices may not contribute to an improvement in our operating performance, as the benefits of the decline would not be reflected in business results immediately due to hedge contract positions and other factors.

 ② Exchange Rate Fluctuation Risk